BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-10-03-enhancing-production-monitoring-with-newrelic.md

 At *Bedrock*, we develop a streaming solution tailored for European media companies.
 Our application is a customizable white-label product used by millions across Europe.
 Bedrock’s clients have high expectations for stability, early incident detection, quick resolution, and effective communication during those times.
 Naturally, our goal is to deliver a stable product, and we dedicate significant effort toward this objective.

 However, about two and a half years ago, our mobile team faced serious challenges in monitoring production.
 The tagging systems were pushing events into a tool that developers were not kin to use.
 The graphs were not intuitive and difficult to generate, making them hard to interpret.
 Each team across the company was managing its own monitoring practices.
 Monitoring was largely manual.
-Too many problems were brought to the attention of the team by a complain of our client to the support team.
+Too many problems were brought to the attention of the team by a complaint of our client to the support team.
 We knew we had to make a change.

 Several organization-wide measures were implemented (like tools to streamline incident reporting and improved communication processes with our clients), but on the tech side, we also needed to play our part.